Addae-Pk/Deep-Q-NN-Snake-Apple/README.md

         - Python 3.9 or higher
         - Pygame
         - Numpy
-        - TensorFlow (or any other compatible deep learning library)
+        - TensorFlow (or any other dependent library)

         Install the required dependencies: check requirement.txt file to install dependencies